 Located 3715 feet above the sea level, Aizawl is the capital and largest city of Mizoram.
 The town is known for its exquisite handicrafts, rich tribal culture, and stunning natural beauty.
-Interestingly Aizawl lies north of the Tropic of Cancer, spreading over several edges which results in most of the houses being built on the slopes.
-Mizos consider this citadel-like city as their cultural and religious centre as various festivals are celebrated throughout the year starting with Chapchar Kut, Pawl Kut, Mim Kut and many more.
-Apart from several touristy spots, the city is also home to essential Government offices like Civil Secretariat and State Assembly House.
-So, pack your bags and go on a trip to discover the breathtaking beauty of Aizawl.
+Interestingly Aizawl lies north of the Tropic of Cancer, spreading over several edges, resulting in most of the houses being built on the slopes.
+Mizos consider this citadel-like city as their cultural and religious centre.
+Various festivals are celebrated throughout the year starting with Chapchar Kut, Pawl Kut, Mim Kut, etc. Apart from several touristy spots, the city is also home to essential Government offices such as Civil Secretariat and State Assembly House.
+So, pack your bags and go on a trip to discover the breath-taking beauty of Aizawl.

 Aizawl is an all-year-round destination with comfortable temperature throughout the year.
 March to May is the best time to explore the city.

 Most Spoken languages in Aizawl

 Products made from Cane and Bamboo are must-buys on your trip to Aizawl.
 There are also other things to shop, including their traditional wrap-around skirt – Paun and some Rangoon goods.
 Aizawl is also thriving like other cities, and you can find several big brands setting shops in the region.
 Let us take you through the must-visit shopping areas in the city with some tips on what to buy.

 It’s a multi-cuisine restaurant serving Indian, Thai, Continental and Chinese food.
 Do try their Smoked Pork with mustard leaves served with Mizo chutney and rice.
 They have an outdoor seating area along with a pool area.